This site may be going away; please consider the Donate link above... or LiberaPay:

 There is also an entry in the Nuttall Encyclopædia for Robert Burton.

 The text of this book seems to be available online at Cornell University as text and black-and-white scans.
+There is a text copy at University of Michigan.
 Robert Burton also wrote The Anatomy of Melancholy, of which Project Gutenberg has made a text edition.

 Title: Wonderful Prodigies of Judgement and Mercy